srirangav/pdfview/README.txt

 History:

+    v.0.3.4  In the MacOSX version, add -d option to dehyphenate text and -r option to print the raw text without any text replacements
     v.0.3.3  Add -P option to the MacOSX version to print counts only on pages with matches and -L option to print filenames only when there are no matches in the file